 He agreed.
 After they were married in 1956, they moved to a remote village in Uttarakhand, where they set up an ashram that wasn’t restricted by caste or gender.
-Generally, an ashram is a spiritual retreat community in Indian religions, but this particular ashram was dedicated to the education of village people.
+An ashram is a spiritual retreat community in Indian religions, and this particular ashram was dedicated to the education of village people.
 Their ashram became the meeting grounds for many Gandhian activists to discuss issues like alcoholism, casteism, gender discrimination, and, increasingly, deforestation.

-In 1981, the Indian government offered him one of the highest civilian honors in India, the Padma Shri award.
-But Bahuguna refused it.
+In 1981, the Indian government offered Bahuguna one of the highest civilian honors in India, the Padma Shri award.
+But he refused it.

 “He refused because even then, the government has not banned forest deforestation in Uttarakhand.
-He's like, ‘I do not deserve any honor or award until what I want is not done and which is clearly not done.’
-So he refused the award,” said Haritima, Bahuguna’s granddaughter.
+He's like, ‘I do not deserve any honor or award until what I want is not done,” said Haritima, Bahuguna’s granddaughter.

 A lover of music and poetry, his granddaughter recalled that Bahuguna would often recite a verse from the Bhagavad Gita.